-Dr. Kim Meyer has been selected as Interim Chair and Program Director for the Department of Physician Assistant Studies.
+Dr. Kim Meyer serves as Interim Chair and Program Director for the Department of Physician Assistant Studies.
 Kim recently joined the HSC team after serving as program director of the PA program at LSUHSC in Shreveport.
 Kim earned a baccalaureate and master’s degrees in PA studies with a clinical specialization in neurosurgery.
 She has doctoral training in leadership in higher education.
 Kim is exceptionally qualified to assume this position.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of North Texas Health Science Center Physician Assistant Program sponsored by the University of North Texas Health Science Center.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.